S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

 - What is a suitable packet reordering probability?
 Should we run the tests for a range of probabilities (0.1 - 0.3) ? - [Link Configurations](#link-configurations)

 - What is a suitable packet reordering distance?
-Should we run the tests for a range of probabilities (12 - 45) ? - [Link Configurations](#link-configurations)
+Should we run the tests for a range of distances (12 - 45) ? - [Link Configurations](#link-configurations)

 - What is a suitable packet reordering delay? - [Link Configurations](#link-configurations)